miket7f/miket7f.github.io/pages/E Fundamentals.md

 ### Activity 1
 1. Explain the functioning of an LC circuit oscillation.
 What is different in an RLC circuit?
 2. Explain the piezoelectric effect.
-3. How does a crystal take advantage of this effect for effective oscillation?
+3. How does a crystal harness this effect for effective oscillation?
 Draw the circuit symbol of a crystal.
 What are the advantages of a crystal compared to an LC circuit?
-4. What are factors we must consider when selecting a crystal for our microcontroller?
+4. What must we consider when selecting a crystal for our microcontroller?
 5. Why does a crystal require load capacitors?

 **Solution:
 1. An LC circuit consists of an inductor and a capacitor connected in parallel.
 It oscillates by transferring energy between the inductor's magnetic field and the capacitor's electric field.
-Initially, we charge the capacitor by a power supply.
+Initially, we charge the capacitor with a power supply.
 Once the power supply is removed, the capacitor discharges, creating a current that flows through the inductor.
 The inductor resists this flowing current and builds up its magnetic field.
 When the capacitor is fully discharged, the inductor's magnetic field is at its maximum.
 The inductor then transfers energy back to the capacitor, recharging it with opposite polarity.
 This process repeats, causing continuous oscillation at the circuit's resonant frequency.
 When adding resistance to the LC circuit, the amplitude of the oscillation gradually decreases until no oscillation is left.
 2. A quartz generates a voltage when it is subjected to mechanical stress.
-The inverse of this effect, is that the quartz deforms when a voltage is applied to it.
+The inverse of this effect is that the quartz deforms when a voltage is applied to it.
 3. A crystal oscillator circuit sustains oscillation by taking a voltage signal from the quartz resonator, amplifying it, and feeding it back to the oscillator.
 The oscillation occurs at the resonance frequency of the quartz resonator.
 4. The frequency, the frequency tolerance, the temperature stability, and the load capacitance.
 5. To stabilize the oscillation by providing the necessary capacitance for the circuit.

-### Activity 2 - LC Oscillator Circuit
+### Activity 2 - Example 1 (LC Oscillator Circuit)
 In this demonstration, we will create a basic LC oscillator circuit to visualize how energy is transferred between an inductor and a capacitor, creating an oscillating voltage signal.

-#### Components Needed:
+To build this circuit, we need the following components:
 1. A power source (5V)
 2. A breadboard
 3. An inductor (10mH)